makerdao/dss-teleport/README.md

 * Relays `finalizeRegisterTeleport()`  message to `L1Bridge`
 * `L1Bridge` upon receiving `finalizeRegisterTeleport()` will call `requestMint()` on `TeleportRouter` which will:
-    * Call `TeleportJoin.requestMint(teleportGUID, maxfeePercentage, operatorFee)` which will
+    * Call `TeleportJoin.requestMint(teleportGUID, maxfeePercentage, operatorFee)` which will:
         * Check if this teleport hasn't been used before
         * Check if the debt ceiling hasn't been reached
         * Check the current fee via `TeleportFees`